kud1ing/guiver/README.md

 # guiver

-An experiment in GUI programming with Rust, where you pay only for what you use.
+An experiment in GUI programming with Rust.

-One can use it in immediate mode, where events from [druid-shell](https://github.com/linebender/druid/tree/master/druid-shell) can be handled in `Application::handle_user_event()` and rendering with [Piet](https://github.com/linebender/piet) can happen in `Application::paint()`.
+One can use guiver in immediate mode, where events from [druid-shell](https://github.com/linebender/druid/tree/master/druid-shell) are handled in `Application::handle_user_event()` and rendering with [Piet](https://github.com/linebender/piet) happens in `Application::paint()`.

-There is an optional widget manager, which can handle retained mode widgets.
-There are no event handlers though.
-Widgets are decoupled from the application data with message passing, inspired by [Tcl/Tk](https://en.wikipedia.org/wiki/Tk_(software)).
+There is an optional widget manager, which can handle retained mode widgets, which are decoupled from the application data with message passing.
+This is inspired by [Tcl/Tk](https://en.wikipedia.org/wiki/Tk_(software)).

 Run the examples with e.g. `cargo run --example 7guis_counter`